Germany: 1,200 right-wing extremists licensed to own weapons | DW | 02.02.2021

-Germany's domestic intelligence agency says over 1,200 far-right extremists have a firearms licence.
+Germany's domestic intelligence agency has revealed that more than 1,200 far-right extremists have a firearms licence.
 Authorities also reported that extremists attended shooting practices, mostly outside Germany.

-While monitoring obvious and presumed far-right extremists, Germany's BfV domestic intelligence agency discovered that 1,203 were licensed to possess firearms, Germany's interior ministry said.
+While monitoring obvious and presumed far-right extremists, Germany's BfV domestic intelligence agency has discovered that 1,203 of them were licensed to possess firearms.

-According to December 2019 data, 528 license-holders were the so-called "Reichsbürger" — members of a right-wing organization which rejects Germany's democratic order.
+According to December 2019 data released by the Interior Ministry, 528 license-holders were the so-called Reichsbürger — members of a right-wing organization which rejects Germany's democratic order.

 Shooting range usage was in itself is "not a criminal offense," the ministry added, citing Germany's federal police.

-Replying to a set of questions-in-parliament submitted by the opposition Left party, the ministry said a conclusive BfV count of rightist extremists having gun licenses in 2019 was not yet available.
+Replying to a set of questions in parliament submitted by the opposition Left party, the ministry said a conclusive BfV count of rightist extremists with gun licenses in 2019 was not yet available.

-During gun law debate in the Bundestag parliament in December 2019, the Left's interiors affairs specialist Martina Renner gave an estimated that over 700 "neo-Nazis" still has weapons.
+During gun law debate in the Bundestag parliament in December 2019, the Left's interiors affairs specialist Martina Renner gave an estimate that over 700 "neo-Nazis" still had weapons.

 In a special report last September, the BfV agency estimated that 13,000 violence-prone right-wing extremists were living in Germany.
 The agency also cited a "pronounced affinity" for weapons among the so-called "New Right."